rasher/reddit-modbot/README.md

 Rule lines in the header of the rule, starting with a # character are ignored.
 The order of rule lines is ignored.

 The header lines describe what conditions the comment or post much fullfil to match the rule - or which actions to take.
+All of these can be negated by adding a ! in front of the field name.
+In that case, the rule will only match if that condition doesn't.
 Possible conditions are:

 <table>
     <tr>